apache/doris/README.md

 - Duplicate Key Model: This is a detailed data model capable of detailed storage of fact tables.

-Doris also supports strongly consistent materialized views.
-Materialized views are automatically selected and updated, which greatly reduces maintenance costs for users.
+Doris also supports strongly consistent materialized indexs.
+Materialized indexs are automatically selected and updated, which greatly reduces maintenance costs for users.

 ### 🔍 Query Engine